Rosazea: Was hinter der chronischen Rötung steckt

 What makes skin more sensitive

 Rosacea is not a phenomenon that can be clearly identified by a single characteristic.
-It manifests in various patterns – redness, flushing reactions, a reduced tolerance to external stimuli.
-Worldwide, this picture is observed in an estimated five out of every hundred adults; it frequently appears between the third and fifth decades of life and affects lighter skin types more often than darker ones.
+It manifests in different patterns – redness, flushing reactions, reduced tolerance to external stimuli.
+Worldwide, this picture is seen in an estimated five out of one hundred adults; it often appears between the third and fifth decades of life and affects lighter skin types more frequently than darker ones.

 What lies behind it is not hypersensitivity in the colloquial sense – but an interplay of several biological factors that can influence each other.
 The first step is to understand this interplay.